Eurozone Inflation Falls Faster Than Expected In March - UrduPoint

 Eurozone Inflation Falls Faster Than Expected In March

-The eurozone's annual rate of inflation dipped further than predicted in March, official data showed Wednesday, spurring hope that the European Central Bank will cut interest rates in June
+The eurozone's annual rate of inflation dropped further than expected in March, official data showed Wednesday, fuelling hope that the European Central Bank will cut interest rates in June

-Brussels, (APP - UrduPoint / Pakistan Point News - 3rd Apr, 2024) The eurozone's annual rate of inflation dipped further than predicted in March, official data showed Wednesday, spurring hope that the European Central Bank will cut interest rates in June.
+Brussels, (APP - UrduPoint / Pakistan Point News - 3rd Apr, 2024) The eurozone's annual rate of inflation dropped further than expected in March, official data showed Wednesday, fuelling hope that the European Central Bank will cut interest rates in June.

 Consumer price rises in the single currency area slowed to 2.4 percent, from 2.6 percent in February, the EU's statistics agency said.